Who Is the Typical Remote Worker in America’s Northeast Region? Insights into Demographics, Income, Education & More

 Education Level of America’s Western Remote Workforce: Almost 80% Are Highly Educated in Bridgeport and Boston

 Similar to other regions, the majority of remote workers in the Northeast are highly educated.
 In fact, with 68% of them holding a bachelor’s degree, the region surpasses the national average of just a little over 61%.
 Here, the second-largest category (a bit more than 18%) of Northeastern remote workers consisted of professionals with some college or associate’s degree, while the third share comprised almost 11% of teleworkers holding a high school diploma.
-The region also boasted the smallest percentage of remote workers with less than a high school degree (below 3%).
+The region also boasted the smallest percentage of remote workers with less than a high school diploma (below 3%).

 Likewise, the Bridgeport and Boston metros demonstrated a high level of educational attainment among their remote workforces with almost 80% and 79%, respectively, holding a bachelor’s degree.
 Similarly, the New York metro area also had a significant share of teleworkers in this educational category with a fraction over 73%.
 Given their education-driven communities and the presence of prestigious Ivy League institutes, it may not be surprising that a considerable number of teleworkers in these metros are highly educated.